5 Free ATS-Friendly Word Resume Templates (2026)

 Reality: Modern ATS-friendly templates can still be visually appealing while maintaining compatibility.
 The key is strategic simplicity, not blandness.

 Reality: Image-based or heavily designed PDFs often fail ATS scans.
 A clean .docx file is typically more reliable unless the employer specifically requests PDF format.
+In 2026, most AI-powered ATS can handle well-formatted PDFs, but scanned documents and image-heavy designs remain problematic.

 Reality: Many excellent ATS-friendly templates are available for free, as demonstrated by the options in this article.
 Paying for resume formatting services isn’t necessary for ATS success.